What Happens During a DUI Arrest in Utah?

 More on driver license hearings and DUI arrests next time….

-If you have been arrested for a DUI in St. George or within Southern Utah, call Edward D. Flint at (435) 740-8460 or fill out an online contact form to schedule a free consultation today.
+If you have been arrested for a DUI in St. George or within Southern Utah, call Edward D. Flint at (435) 740-8460 or fill out an online contact form to schedule a confidential consultation today.
 With more than 33 years of criminal defense experience, I have personally handled 100+ jury trials!